-- (a) prompt, easy and effective consumer communication with the seller; and - (b) service of legal process.

-(2) A person using electronic communications to sell goods or services to consumers shall provide accurate and accessible information describing the goods or services offered, sufficient to enable consumers to make an informed decision about the proposed transaction and to maintain an adequate record of the information.
+- (a) prompt, easy and effective consumer communication with the seller; and - (b) service of legal process. - (2) A person using electronic communications to sell goods or services to consumers shall provide accurate and accessible information describing the goods or services

-(3) A person using electronic communications to sell goods or services to consumers shall provide information about the terms, conditions and costs associated with a transaction, including-

-- (a) terms, conditions and methods of payment; and details of and conditions related to withdrawal, termination, return, exchange, cancellation and refund policy information; and - (b) details of and conditions related to withdrawal, termination, return, exchange, cancellation and refund policy information.
+- (3) A person using electronic communications to sell goods or services to consumers shall provide information about the terms, conditions and costs associated with a transaction, including- - (a) terms, conditions and methods of payment; and details of and conditions related to withdrawal, termination, return, exchange, cancellation and refund policy information; and - (b) details of and conditions related to withdrawal, termination, return, exchange, cancellation and refund policy information.